gammapy/gammapy/docs/about.rst

 - `Werner Hofmann`_ and `Jim Hinton`_ (directors at `MPIK Heidelberg`_) for giving
   PhDs and postdocs in the `H.E.S.S.`_ and `CTA`_ group time to work on Gammapy.
-- Google for sponsoring `Manuel Paz Arribas <https://github.com/mapazarr>`__ to work on background modeling in Gammapy for `GSoC 2015`_.
+- Google for sponsoring Manuel Paz Arribas to work on background modeling as well as Olga Vorokh to work on image analysis and source detection in Gammapy as part of `Google Summer of Code`_.
 - `H.E.S.S.`_ for providing a wonderful TeV gamma-ray dataset to develop the Gammapy code and methods (to collaboration members only).
   And specifically to the HOST ("HESS data analysis with open source tools") task group within H.E.S.S. for exporting the data and IRFs to FITS format, making it available to Gammapy and other open source tools.
+- `CTA`_ for promoting open source and working on the specification of open data formats, which are the basis of Gammapy data analysis and interoperability with other open source analysis packages (e.g. Gammalib/ctools or 3ML) and between different collaborations (e.g. H.E.S.S., VERITAS, MAGIC).
 - `Fermi-LAT`_ for making their data and software freely available and providing a wonderful GeV gamma-ray dataset, which was used to develop Gammapy.
-- `CTA`_ for promoting open source and working on the specification of open data formats, which are the basis of Gammapy data analysis and interoperability with other open source analysis packages (e.g. Gammalib/ctools or 3ML) and between different collaborations (e.g. H.E.S.S., VERITAS, MAGIC).
 - The `Astropy`_ project (core package, affiliated package, people) for creating a core Python package for astronomy.
   (Astropy is one of the building blocks on which Gammapy is built.)